 This page is for registered participants in the online course Roots Deeper Than Whiteness (Oct-Nov, 2019).
 Please do not share this page with anyone who is not taking the course (you are welcome to share any of the homework materials).

-- Please allow 2-3 hours per session for homework.
-Your first, second and third assignments are posted in chronological order below.
+- Your homework assignments are posted in chronological order below.

-- Recordings #1 and #2 are posted at the top of the corresponding homework assignment.
+- Recordings are posted at the top of the corresponding homework assignment.

 - Please do not share recordings outside of course participants.
 Thank you!

 Homework Assignment for Session One / Oct 6